alectries/clusteR/docs/02-setup.md

 ### Why not Excel?

-You may be wondering why I haven't created functions to get data from a Microsoft Excel source file, even though clusteR supports Excel for other tasks (like importing a cohort file).
+You may be wondering why the author hasn't created functions to get data from a Microsoft Excel source file, even though clusteR supports Excel for other tasks (like importing a cohort file).
 The reasons are: